SpinningVinyl/eakd/README.md

 sudo make install
 ```

-`make build` compiles both binaries as the current user. `make install` installs
-the pre-built binaries, the system and user systemd units, the sysusers and
+The installation step installs the binaries, the system and user systemd units,
-modules-load configurations, the udev rule, and example configurations.
-This
+the sysusers and modules-load configurations, the udev rule, and example
-separation supports user-scoped Go installations such as mise when the install
-step needs root privileges.
-The install step then creates the `eakd` system
+configurations.
+It also creates the `eakd` system account, loads uinput, reloads
-account, loads uinput, reloads the udev rules, and reloads the systemd manager.
+the udev rules, and reloads the systemd manager.
+It does not enable or start
-It does not enable or start either service.
-An existing `/etc/eak/eakd.json` is
+either service.
+An existing `/etc/eak/eakd.json` is preserved.
-preserved.

 The default installation prefix is `/usr`.
 Packagers can stage the installation
 with `DESTDIR`; host-side setup commands are skipped when `DESTDIR` is